-If you have Collections in your project, you can access them in the Editor through the Collections tab.
-The Collections Panel lists all your collections.
+If you have Collections in your site, you can access them in the Editor through the Collections tab.
+The Collections panel lists all your collections.
 Clicking on a collection opens a new tab titled the name of the collection.
 This tab contains all Collection items within that Collection.

 When you’re done entering content or updating fields, you can choose to:

-Create a new item or save an existing item.
-It will be staged to publish and go live on your site next time you publish it.
+- Create a new item or save an existing item.
+It will be staged to publish and go live on your site the next time you publish it.

-After making all these changes, you will want to view them, make sure they're saved and ready to be published before clicking Publish.
+After making all these changes, you'll want to view them, and make sure they're saved and ready to be published before clicking Publish.

 While working in the Editor, the Editor panel covers most of your website.
 To collapse the Editor panel and view your website, click the View Site button at the top.